Social Justice & Community Studies

 Why study Social Justice?

-The Social Justice & Community Studies Minor offers students the intersectional knowledge necessary for problem solving, organizational work, and public deliberation in a range of complex social issues, and will prepare students and professionals for a wide variety of future opportunities.
+The Social Justice & Community Studies Major, Honours and Minor Programs offer students the intersectional knowledge necessary for problem solving, organizational work, and public deliberation in a range of complex social issues and will prepare students and professionals for a wide variety of future opportunities.

 The Saint Mary’s approach